 Hiring a web designer.
-By the end of this guide, you be able to create a fully functioning blog yourself.
-It doesn’t require one to be a techie neither does it require you to write any code.
+By the end of this guide, you should be able to create a fully functioning blog on your own without the need to hire anyone.
+Designing a blog doesn’t require one to be a techie neither does it require you to write any code.
 But if you can’t do it on your own, you will have to part with $140 (about UGX 500,000/-) to hire a web expert to design for you a theme based blog.

 Overall estimated cost for starting a blog in Uganda

 Anyone can get a blog of their own regardless of the type of blog you want to create.
 So far, you can get a domain and hosting for less than $100 per year.
 Doing a rough calculation, it would break down to $15 for domain, $70 for hosting, $70 for a theme and $140 for a blog design which approximates to about $295.

 Converting this to Uganda shillings, you might spend up to UGX 1.1M depending on the UGX-USD currency exchange rate at the period.
 However if you do everything on your own, including design and setup, you should be able to spend something like UGX 450,000/- or even less if you opt for a free theme and get hosting and domain at some good discounts.

 How to Start a Blog In Uganda (Getting Started)

 Starting a blog is not as difficult as creating a website from scratch.
 The process of setting up a blog requires less technical knowledge as compared to creating a website.
 In fact, you do not need to have any programming or coding skills to do that.
 That sounds great, right?